top of page

 Back to Salt Lake City

 Shortly after moving back to Utah, Donna had a serendipitous encounter with a corporate technology customer who happened to be a bass player.
 He mentioned that he was part of a Frank Zappa tribute band and that they were searching for a keyboard player and vocalist.
-Having been a fan of Zappa's music for years, Donna recalled a hilarious conversation she once had with Frank at a party after the Mothers of Invention performed at the Fox Theater in Atlanta.
-Excited by the opportunity, she eagerly jumped at the chance to play his music, knowing the challenges it posed.
+Having been a fan of Zappa's music for years, Donna immediately recalled a fun conversation she once had with Frank at a party after the Mothers of Invention performed at the Fox Theater in Atlanta.
+Excited by the opportunity, she jumped at the chance to play his music, even knowing how challenging it would be.

 Chunga%208%20x%2010%20Cropjpg.jpg